CISSP-Study-Resources

 • Computer Fraud and Abuse Act (CFAA) (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses

-• Digital Millennium Copyright Act - prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users
+• Digital Millennium Copyright Act (DMCA) - prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users

 • 1.4.2 Privacy requirements